real-logic/simple-binary-encoding/README.md

 For the latest version information and changes see the [Change Log](https://github.com/real-logic/simple-binary-encoding/wiki/Change-Log).

 This SBE implementation is designed with work very efficiently with the [Aeron](https://github.com/real-logic/Aeron) messaging system for low-latency and high-throughput communications.
-The generated codec stubs can wrap the Agrona/Aeron buffers directly for zero copy semantics.
+SBE has a dependency on [Agrona](https://github.com/real-logic/Agrona) for its buffer implementations.

 License (See LICENSE file for full license)
 -------------------------------------------